SWITRS: Car Crashes After Daylight Saving Time Ends

 There is, on average, a larger number of crashes on Sunday when the time changes as seen by Varughese & Allen.
 However, the same excess is not seen when a different normalization is chosen, like using the week before or two weeks after.2 The week before has different lighting during commute times and so it is easier to dismiss, but two weeks after has similar lighting.

 Instead, we turn away from our “chi-by-eye” test and do an actual statistical test: a two-tailed paired t-test, the same test used by Varughese & Allen.
-They find a significant (p < 0.002) increase in the number of deadly accidents on the Sunday that DST ends, but I do not (p = 0.082).
+They find a significant (p < 0.002) increase in the number of deadly crashes on the Sunday that DST ends, but I do not (p = 0.082).

 Our methods are different in a few key ways: